coela-oss/nuxt-vuetify-layer/README.md

 ## Distributing your theme

-Your Nuxt theme is shaped exactly the same as any other Nuxt project, except you can publish it on NPM.
+Your Nuxt layer is shaped exactly the same as any other Nuxt project, except you can publish it on NPM.

 To do so, you only have to check if `files` in `package.json` are valid, then run: